 b) DNN of the established PDU session as "dnn" attribute;

-c) The type of the established PDU session as "pduSessType" attribute;
+c) the type of the established PDU session as "pduSessType" attribute;

 d) UE IPv4 address as "ipv4Addr" attribute and/or IPv6 information (IPv6 prefix(es) or IPv6 address(es)) as "ipv6Prefixes" or "ipv6Addrs" attributes if available at PDU session establishment; and

-e) S-NSSAI of the established PDU session as "snssai" attribute, if the "EneNA" feature is supported and "snssai" attribute is present in the subscribed "NsmfEventExposure" data type;
+e) S-NSSAI of the established PDU session as "snssai" attribute, if the "EneNA" feature is supported and "snssai" attribute is present in the subscribed "NsmfEventExposure" data type; and

+f) the current RAT Type of the established PDU Session, if available and the "EnPduSesRatType" feature is supported.

 14. for a QFI allocation, if the "QfiAllocation" feature is supported, or for a QFI deallocation or a QoS flow change if the "QoSAssistance" feature is supported: